LolerPanda/H2HTalk/README.md

 H2HTalk is a comprehensive benchmark for evaluating Large Language Models (LLMs) as emotional companions.
 It focuses on assessing models' capabilities in personality development and empathetic interaction, with a particular emphasis on emotional intelligence and conversational fluency.

-## Project Overview

-This project implements the evaluation framework described in the paper "H2HTalk: Evaluating Large Language Models as Emotional Companion".
-It provides tools and metrics for assessing LLMs' performance in providing emotional support and companionship.
+Paper: "H2HTalk: Evaluating Large Language Models as Emotional Companion"

 ## Key Features